Mar Vista Animal Medical Center

 Afoxolaner has not been evaluated in pregnant or nursing animals so it is recommended not to use afoxolaner in this situation.

 Afoxolaner kills fleas by causing an over-stimulation of the insect nervous system.
 This leads fleas to be extra active just before they die; this increase in activity can lead the fleas to be more visible.
+The pet may also be temporarily extra itchy by the extra flea activity when the dose is first given.

 If a monthly dose is skipped, fleas and ticks will be able to complete their life cycle freely.
 Do not double up on the next dose, though; simply, give the afoxalaner when you remember to do so.